 A more rudimentary, but nonetheless effective way to determine success is by simply asking around.
-Get feedback and show that you care by asking customers how their experience was and encourage more engagement.
+Get feedback and show that you care by asking customers about their experience and encouraging more engagement.

 For more retail advice, subscribe to our blog.
 And if you need a POS system that can work for your eCommerce store, traditional brick and mortar shop, or pop-up location, KORONA will help your store succeed.
 Try it out for free by clicking below and signing up.